nhsconnect/prm-practice-migration-data-pipeline-prototype/SPIKE_DOCS.md

 ## Activation

-Activation requires the terraform host to have a rout to port 80 for the activation target.
+Activation requires the terraform host to have a rout to port 80 on the EC2 activation target.
 In this spike both of the EC2 activation targets are on a private subnet with no Internet Gateway so as a work around both the DataSync agent and the Storage Gateway can be activiated via the AWS console.

 #### StorageGateway